 If the object is too large to fit a textured background in the field of view, add texture.
 The scanner will distinguish between colors to identify the edges of the object scanned.

 If you can’t draw anything on the object, use masking tape.
-It’s easy to mark, it can be attached to any surface and does not leave sticky residue when removed.
+It’s easy to mark, can be attached to any surface and doesn't leave any sticky residue when removed.

 We are here to help!
 If you have any questions or issues, please do not hesitate to contact our team by emailing email@example.com or by clicking on "Ask Support" button on the upper part of the screen.
 We will always be happy to assist you and will get back to you as soon as we can.